tej-prash/tej-prash/index.md

 I am an incoming Master's student at Purdue University.
 My broad research interests are in data systems.

 ### Research Interests
 My current research interests are in Big Data Systems, especially for Data Science applications.
+I have had some undergraduate research experience in Hadoop, specifically in Spatial Hadoop.

 ### Publications